The settings you specify in page properties determine:

 Enter the title bar caption – this displays in the visitor's web browser window or tab, and external search results pages.
 The property populates your page's

-<title>meta tag, which is an important factor in search ranking performance.
-Try to write title bar captions with less than 60 characters, as Google typically displays the first 50–60 characters.
+<title>meta tag, an important factor in search ranking performance.
+Try to write title bar captions with less than 60 characters, as Google typically displays the first 50-60 characters.

 - Enter the link caption – this displays in the local navigation menu.